The Fukaya category of the pillowcase, traceless character varieties, and Khovanov Cohomology: Theorems and

 \begin{definition}Let $f:D^2\to S^2$ be an orientation preserving immersion such that the restriction of $f$ to the boundary circle is in general position.
 A {\it monogon} is an closed arc $A\subset S^1=\partial D^2$ so that the restriction of $f$ to $A$ embeds the interior of $A$ and maps the endpoints of $A$ to the same (transverse double) point in $S^2$.

 The double point of a monogon has a well-defined self-intersection number in $\{\pm 1\}$ (obtained by comparing the two derivatives of $f|_{S^1}$ at the transverse double point to the orientation of $S^2$).
 Call the monogon $A\subset D^2\xrightarrow{f} S^2$ {\em positive} or {\em negative} according to whether this self-intersection number is positive and negative.
+The monogon separates $S^2$ into two disks, one which has a convex (i.e., $\frac\pi 2$) corner and one which has a concave (i.e., $\frac{3\pi} 2$) corner. \end{definition}